kylelang/TiU-Exam-Merge/README.md

 available in `data/lookup_table.csv`.

-When the instructor does not supply a custom scoring scheme (and, consequently, the above question is answered in the negative), the exam will be scored with Tilburg University's default scoring scheme.
+When the instructor does not supply a custom scoring scheme (and, consequently, the aforementioned question is answered in the negative), the exam will be scored with Tilburg University's default scoring scheme.
 This scheme applies a guessing correction so that all scores equal to or lower than the score expected from guessing are mapped onto the minimum grade.
 A reference implementation of the default scoring scheme (provided by the TiU Examination Committee) is available in `reference/grading.R`.

 When applying the default scoring scheme, you will be prompted to provide three pieces of information: